Merculous/GeekSnow-Stuff/README.md

 # GeekSnow-Stuff

 Note: GeekSn0w for mac does not work.
 It is dependent on a "resources.zip" which is on geeksnow.it website.
-Unfortunately geeksn0w.it has been done for quite a long time and will probably will never be back up again.
+Unfortunately geeksn0w.it has been down for quite a long time and will probably will never be back up again.

 When using GeekSnow for windows as well as Beehind, they'll give you errors, it does not effect the programs capabilites so just ignore them.